Overview Map of the course.

 - Not abuse event Officials or Volunteers.
 It will result in the disqualification of their Runner.

-- Not provide any mechanical or physical assistance to their Runner, including at the Checkpoint.
+- Not provide any mechanical or physical assistance to their Runner, unless at a Checkpoint.

 - Follow the Checkpoint Protocol